jorgemoralespou/lab-devconfcz24/workshop/content/11-educates-install.md

 Note that this worked because we had effective admin access to the Kubernetes cluster we were deploying to.
-If you only have restricted access to the Kubernetes cluster you are using this would `NOT` have worke, because Educates creates new custom resource types in the cluster, and installs a number of operators to manage those custom resources.
+If you only have restricted access to the Kubernetes cluster you are using this would `NOT` have worked, because Educates creates new custom resource types in the cluster, and installs a number of operators to manage those custom resources.